deepshwang/howtoML/README.md

   ...

 ```
-### A. Store everything from one experiment in one experiment folder
+### A. Store Everything from One Experiment in One Experiment Folder
 ```
   | experiments\
   | 210601\